 JB: Invest in these key pieces: sofas, chairs, dining table.
 The pieces that are going to get the most use.
 If you're working with a tight budget, don't stress about the small stuff like pillows, candles, bowls, and other accessories.

-NB: Prints are tough on large-scale furniture—keep your sofa (and other large-scale items) in the basics.
+NB: Prints are tough on large-scale furniture—keep your sofa (and other large-scale items) to the basics.
 Linens and cottons in solids can be dressed up or down easily and tend to look expensive.

 JB: Honestly, no. It's all in the eye of the beholder.
 For example, I don't prefer ultra-suede, but you may love it.
 My recommendation is to get a fabric swatch and really pay attention to the details of the piece's construction.